-The Company performs scheduled inspections, repairs and maintenance of plant machinery and equipment at the Company's high purity cellulose, paperboard and high-yield pulp manufacturing facilities during a full plant shutdown.
+The Company performs scheduled inspections and major repairs and maintenance of plant machinery and equipment at the Company's manufacturing facilities during a full plant shutdown.
 Costs associated with these planned outage periods are referred to as shutdown costs and are incurred to ensure the long-term reliability and safety of the manufacturing operations.
-Shutdown costs are accounted for using the deferral method, under which expenditures related to shutdown are capitalized when incurred and amortized to production costs on a straight-line basis over the period benefited or the period of time until the next scheduled shutdown, which generally ranges from one year to 18 months.
+Major maintenance shutdown costs are accounted for by the deferral method, under which expenditures related to shutdown are capitalized when incurred and amortized to production cost on a straight-line basis over the period benefited or the period of time until the next scheduled major maintenance shutdown, which generally ranges from one year to 18 months.
 Shutdown costs are classified as operating activities in the consolidated statements of cash flows.
-As of December 31, 2022 and 2021, the Company had \$23 million and \$19 million, respectively, in shutdown costs capitalized in "prepaid and other current assets" in the consolidated balance sheets.
+As of December 31, 2023 and 2022, the Company had \$34 million and \$23 million, respectively, in deferred major maintenance shutdown costs recorded in "prepaid and other current assets" in the consolidated balance sheets.